Dog’s Lip is Swollen and Red: How to Help

 4. Apply ice or a cold pack to the swelling.
 Don’t apply it directly to the skin.

 Your veterinarian is going to start with a thorough exam, including a history of when the swelling showed up, if it’s grown or gotten smaller, and any other signs your pup is showing.
-Hopefully, you’ll know the cause, but if not, your vet may have to dig a little deeper by checking your dog’s teeth, doing an x-ray, or taking a sample of the swelling with a needle and syringe.
+Hopefully, you’ll know the cause, but if not, your vet may have to dig a little deeper by:

 Cost